syncfusion/blazor-docs/src/treemap/treemap/color-mapping.md

 </SfTreeMap>
 ```

-> Refer [code block](#range-color-mapping) to know the property value of **Fruits**.
+> Refer to the [code block](#range-color-mapping) to know about the property value of the **Fruits**.

 ![TreeMap with desaturation color mapping](images/Colormapping/Desaturation.png)

 ## Desaturation with multiple colors

-Multiple colors are used to provide gradient effect to the TreeMap items based on the [`TreeMapLeafColorMapping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafColorMapping.html) ranges and specify the **n** number of colors in [`Color`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_ColorMapping) property.
+Multiple colors are used to provide gradient effect to the TreeMap items based on the [`TreeMapLeafColorMapping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafColorMapping.html) ranges and specify the **n** number of colors in the [`Color`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_ColorMapping) property.

-The following code example demonstrates, how to use multiple colors.
+The following code example shows, how to use multiple colors.

 ```csharp
 @using Syncfusion.Blazor.TreeMap